ianchen-tw/hugo-deployer-git/README.md

 ## Setup

-In your `config.toml`, put in this section
+In your `config.toml`, insert this section with your configs.

 ```toml
 [hugo-deployer-git]